roseengineering/crystalweb/README.md

 Next calibrate the thru port of the Nanovna using the "calib" menu.
 Now you can run the script to make the measurement.
 Pass the --stray option if you want to measure the holder capacitance.
-To tell crystalweb explicitly what the start and stop frequency of the span you want, pass the options --start and --stop to the program, otherwise it will query the range from the nanovna.
+To tell crystalweb explicitly what the start and stop frequency of the span, pass the options --start and --stop to the program, otherwise it will query the range from the NanoVNA UI.

 The arguments to the python script are as follows: